Maluhia Creative

-My service stands out in the form of care.
-I care that my "students" leave a lesson feeling like they have learned something new, or that they have increased their knowledge.
-I want people to be able to enjoy the camera, take photos that will make people stop for a moment, and to be able to use it to share their view of the world.
+My service stands out with the care I give.
+I care that my "students" leave a lesson feeling like they have learned something new, and are able to implement it into their work.
+I hope you will enjoy your camera, take photos that will make others stop for a moment, and be able to use the camera to share their view of the world.

 My camera has taken me to some really interesting landscapes and has given me the opportunity to share what I have seen.